 Budgets up to USD 90,000 per year for up to 3 years may be requested.
 The stipend request must be consistent with the amounts shown below (see Table 2) based on years of relevant postdoctoral experience.
 Salary support for additional staff is not allowable.

 There are no indirect costs allowed for fellowships and JDRF will make no deductions for income tax, Social Security, etc. Funds in excess of the stipend, up to a total budget of USD 90,000 per year, can be used for travel to scientific meetings (up to USD 2,000/year), journal subscriptions, books, training courses, laboratory supplies, or equipment (in Year 1 only).
 The purchase of a personal computer is allowed (up to USD 2,000) only during Year 1 of the award.
 Health insurance costs are permissible.
 The award is renewable for up to two additional years pending submission and approval of a renewal proposal.
-Please see JDRF’s Grants Policies and Procedures for awarded grants for more details about budget guidelines.
+Please see JDRF’s Administrative Resources for awarded grants for more details about budget guidelines.

 Advanced Postdoctoral Fellowships Allowances